SPITereum/TeleBase/README.md

 - :pushpin: File Status : Added a Counter of File Uploaded or Download; Added how much byte you uploaded or downloaded
 - :pushpin: Added File Size on Showing Panel
 - :pushpin: Added File Type on Database, it can showed by clicking on a file with right mouse
+- :pushpin: Added One Level Folder Separation (Many Bugs to Resolve)

 ## :closed_book: To Dos